jennybc/googlesheets/README.md

 #> 5          5.0         3.6          1.4         0.2  setosa
 #> 6          5.4         3.9          1.7         0.4  setosa
 ```

+Go to [your Google Sheets home screen](https://docs.google.com/spreadsheets/u/0/), find the new sheet `foo` and look at it.
+You should see some iris data in the worksheets named `edit_cells` and `add_row`.

+Note how we always store the returned value from `gs_edit_cells()` (and all other sheet editing functions).
+That's because the registration info changes whenever we edit the sheet and we re-register it inside these functions, so this idiom will help you make sequential edits and queries to the same sheet.

 Read the function documentation for `gs_edit_cells()` for how to specify where the data goes, via an anchor cell, and in which direction, via the shape of the input or the `byrow =` argument.